markjivko/kronup-php/CONTRIBUTING.md

 This project is generated automatically from the latest [OpenAPI specification](https://api.kronup.com/), so contributing directly is not encouraged.

-You can, however, contact us [on Discord](https://discord.gg/DDsWYwqf8s) with any suggestions or feedback.
+You can, however, contact us with any suggestions or feedback.